The IEA is now much more bearish on 2018 than Opec

 The latest forecasts from the IEA and Opec offer very different pictures of the oil market next year

-International Energy Agency or Opec will spend 2018 making lots of revisions to forecasts.
+Either the International Energy Agency or Opec will spend 2018 making lots of revisions to forecasts.
 For years, their broad view on the oil market has tended to chime.
 But a chasm has opened up between their outlooks for 2018.
 Both can't be right.
 The next 12 months will tell the market which is wrong.

 Opec's latest monthly oil-market report, released on 13 December, is full of good news for the group's producers.
 Oil demand remains strong and will rise again next year by 1.5m barrels a day, it predicts.
 Non-Opec supply will grow too, but by just 1m b/d.

 The upshot, according to Opec, is that demand for the group's own oil will rise by 300,000 b/d in 2018 to an average of 33.2m.
 In November, Opec produced 32.5m b/d, so the gap is big.
 Keeping it open is part of the plan, because the group wants to eradicate the surplus in the OECD's commercial stocks—the easiest way, it believes, to bring supply and demand into balance.

 The overhang was more than 300m barrels earlier this year but had fallen to 137m barrels in October, according to Opec.
 Much progress—but work to be done.
 Opec acknowledges this, saying the market will now only achieve its balance at the end of 2018.
 That's what lay behind the decision to extend the cuts through to the end of the year.